Share

 Good Stewards Support Their Church Leaders

-While church leaders have the right to set aside financial support like Paul did, his example is descriptive versus prescriptive.
+While church leaders have the right to set aside financial support as Paul did, his example is descriptive versus prescriptive.
 Other pastors don’t need to do the same, and most couldn’t even if they wanted to, especially those with a wife and children (which Paul did not have).
 Elsewhere, he wrote that church leaders have the right to receive support from their congregations:

-- “Do you not know that those who are employed in the temple service get their food from the temple, and those who serve at the altar share in the sacrificial offerings?
+• “Do you not know that those who are employed in the temple service get their food from the temple, and those who serve at the altar share in the sacrificial offerings?
 In the same way, the Lord commanded that those who proclaim the gospel should get their living by the gospel” (1 Corinthians 9:13-14).

-- “Let him who is taught the word share in all good things with him who teaches” (Galatians 6:6).
+• “Let him who is taught the word share in all good things with him who teaches” (Galatians 6:6).

-- “Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.
+• “Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.
 For the Scripture says, ‘You shall not muzzle an ox when it treads out the grain,’ and, ‘The laborer is worthy of his wages’” (1 Timothy 5:17-18).

 Jesus taught the same principle:

-- When He sent out the 12, He said, “Acquire no gold or silver or copper for your belts, no bag for your journey, or two tunics or sandals or a staff, for the laborer deserves his food” (Matthew 10:9-10).
+• When He sent out the 12, He said, “Acquire no gold or silver or copper for your belts, no bag for your journey, or two tunics or sandals or a staff, for the laborer deserves his food” (Matthew 10:9-10).

-- When He sent out the 70, He said, “Remain in the same house, eating and drinking such things as they give, for the laborer is worthy of his wages.
+• When He sent out the 70, He said, “Remain in the same house, eating and drinking such things as they give, for the laborer is worthy of his wages.
 Do not go from house to house” (Luke 10:7).

 Distinguishing Between Two Groups

 The early church faced a situation that helps us determine what to do.
 Acts 2:45 says they “sold their possessions and goods, and divided them among all, as anyone had need.”
 The new believers were happy to care for those who couldn’t care for themselves, but some took advantage of the generosity, became freeloaders, and lived off others’ sacrifices.
 Paul attempted to combat this: “Even when we were with you, we commanded you this: If anyone will not work, neither shall he eat” (2 Thessalonians 3:10).
-This command was so important he also communicated it in person (“when we were with you”).
+This command was so important that he also communicated it in person (“when we were with you”).

 The words “will not work” allow us to distinguish between two completely different groups: those unable to work and those unwilling to work.
 Let’s examine how we should respond to both groups so we can be good stewards.